 Co-Executive Director, Maynard Institute; former Editor-in-Chief, Oakland Tribune

-Cityside is currently looking for a Vice President, Development, to join our leadership team.
+Cityside is currently looking for a Vice President, Corporate Partnerships, to join our leadership team.

 We subscribe to standards of editorial independence adopted by the Institute for Nonprofit News: